Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes

 In summary, the temporal method offers higher accuracy and better sensitivity to dynamic transitions but requires more data.
 The spatial method is computationally efficient, robust to limited sampling, and performs reliably in regimes with strong spatiotemporal coupling.
+Depending on the constraints, one can prioritize the method that balances accuracy with available data.
 Together, these methods provide a practical toolkit for assessing chaos in cardiac systems using accessible observables.